emirshn/Naoto-Bot/README.md

 # Naoto-Bot
-Bot for do the things I'm lazy
+Bot for do the things I'm lazy.
 You can't use bot without correct token :/